Preparation of quantum dot/polymer light conversion films with alleviated Förster resonance energy transfer redshift†

 In QDPLC films comprising QDs of two or more emission colors mixed in a polymer matrix, it is essential that the QDs are homogeneously dispersed in order to minimize inter-dot interactions.
 Furthermore, large QD aggregates and phase separation should be avoided in order to enhance the optical performance.
 Previous research has shown that ligands bound to nanocrystal surfaces can be effectively replaced with molecules able to bind more strongly to the nanocrystals.17 Tamborra et al.18 recently demonstrated the homogeneous dispersion of phosphine-capped CdSe/ZnS core/shell QDs in two optically transparent random copolymers, namely, poly(methyl methacrylate-co-acrylic acid) (PMMA-co-MA) and poly(methyl methacrylate-co-dimethylaminoethyl methacrylate) (PMMA-co-DMAEMA).
 It was shown that the pendant functional groups on the two polymer chains (i.e., carboxylic acid and amine) coordinated to the respective QD surfaces, thereby keeping them dispersed in both matrices.
 In this study, a similar strategy is adopted to fabricate QDPLC films containing both green- and red-emission QDs.
 However, in the present case, oleylamine is used as surface ligand on the QDs rather than TOPO or TOP, as in the study conducted by Tamborra et al.18

 In preparing QDPLC films, the QD concentration must be carefully considered.
 Specifically, the number of QDs should be sufficiently large to ensure the conversion of the exciting blue light, but not so concentrated as to induce excessive inter-dot interactions.
 In theory, both requirements can be satisfied by choosing a high QD content and a large film thickness.
 However, in practical applications (e.g., LCD backlights), large film thicknesses cannot be tolerated due to space constraints and the need for device miniaturization.19 Accordingly, following several trial tests, the QD concentration for the present QDPLC films was set as 2% of the copolymer weight in order to minimize the film thickness and inter-dot interactions while simultaneously obtaining an efficient light conversion performance.
 The number of carboxylic functional groups on each copolymer chain is also an important consideration when preparing QDPLC films.
 Theoretically, a polymer chain with a high ratio of carboxylic groups has a better ability to capture QDs.
 However, given a high QD concentration, a high carboxylic acid ratio tends to result in the formation of large QD aggregates.
-Thus, a PMMA-co-MA copolymer with a number average molecular weight Mn ∼ 15[thin space (1/6-em)]000 and a low MMA-to-MA ratio of 1[thin space (1/6-em)]:[thin space (1/6-em)]0.016 was selected as the matrix for the present QD–polymer films.
-The chain length and number of MA in each polymer chain were calculated to be 37.7 nm and 2.4, respectively (see ESI).
+Thus, a PMMA-co-MA copolymer with a number average molecular weight Mn ∼ 15000 and a low MMA-to-MA ratio of 1:0.016 was selected as the matrix for the present QD–polymer films.
+The chain length and number of MA in each polymer chain were calculated to be 37.7 nm and 2.4, respectively (see ESI†).
 To test the dispersibility of the oleylamine-capped QDs in the selected copolymer matrix, the as-prepared QDs were dispersed in PMMA-co-MA0.016 in toluene and the resulting QD–polymer suspension was then cast on a glass substrate.
 For comparison purposes, a QD–PMMA film with the same QD concentration and a similar molecular weight of polymer was also prepared.
 (Note that PMMA homopolymer has no pendant carboxylic functional groups on the polymer chain, and therefore provides a useful material for control purposes.)
 As shown in Fig. 2(a), the QDPLC film based on the PMMA-co-MA0.016 matrix has a transparent characteristic, indicating that the carboxylic groups on the polymer chain readily replace the oleylamine ligands of the QDs and therefore ensure their fine dispersion.
 By contrast, the QD–polymer film with a PMMA matrix is opaque, which suggests a strong light-scattering effect due to the presence of large QD aggregates.
 Furthermore, from Fig. 2(b) and (c), it is observed that the PL spectra of the green- or red-emission QD-PMMA-co-MA0.016 films both have a redshift of approximately 40 nm relative to the spectra obtained for the same QDs in a dilute solution in which no inter-dot interactions occur.
 As described in the introduction part, this redshift phenomenon is an inevitable result of reabsorption and FRET effects.
 It is noted that the redshift in the PL spectra of the two QD–PMMA films is greater than that of the films with a PMMA-co-MA0.016 matrix.
 This finding is reasonable since, as discussed above, the former films have a relatively poorer QD dispersibility, and hence the inter-dot interaction effect is increased.

 Fig. 3(a) and (b) present TEM images of the green- and red-emission QDPLC films with a PMMA-co-MA copolymer matrix.
 For comparison purposes, Fig. 3(c) presents a TEM image of the QDPLC film consisting of red-emission QDs immobilized in a PMMA matrix.
 It is seen that the PMMA-co-MA copolymer-based films contain isolated QD nanoclusters, with each cluster containing between 1 and 10 QDs.
 More specifically, approximately 40% of the clusters contain a single QD, ∼50% contain 2–3 QDs, and ∼10% contain 5 or more QDs.
 The TEM image presented in Fig. 3(c) shows that the QD film with a PMMA matrix contains large QD aggregates.
 It is noted that this observation is consistent with that reported in previous studies for PMMA films.20 As described earlier, FRET occurs only for inter-dot distances in the range of several nanometers.
 The TEM results presented in Fig. 3(a) and (b) indicate that the inter-cluster distance is generally greater than 10 nm, which suggests that the FRET phenomenon is unlikely to occur.

-Fig. 3 TEM images of (a) green-emission QD/PMMA-co-MA nanoclusters (b) red-emission QD/PMMA-co-MA nanoclusters, and (c) red-emission QD/PMMA aggregates.
+| Fig. 3 TEM images of (a) green-emission QD/PMMA-co-MA nanoclusters (b) red-emission QD/PMMA-co-MA nanoclusters, and (c) red-emission QD/PMMA aggregates. | |

-Fig. S3 presents photographs of the original QD/PMMA-co-MA/toluene solution (left) and the QD nanocomposite precipitates obtained four hours after the addition of hexane (right).
-The precipitates were dried in an oven at 60 °C for 8 h in order to remove any free solvent, and were then ground into a powdered form, as shown in Fig. S4.
-The remaining solution was inspected under a UV lamp, and was found to display no obvious emissions.
+Fig. S3† presents photographs of the original QD/PMMA-co-MA/toluene solution (left) and the QD nanocomposite precipitates obtained four hours after the addition of hexane (right).
+The precipitates were dried in an oven at 60 °C for 8 h in order to remove any free solvent, and were then ground into a powdered form, as shown in Fig. S4.† The remaining solution was inspected under a UV lamp, and was found to display no obvious emissions.
 Thus, it was inferred that all of the QDs in the original dispersion were captured by the PMMA-co-MA copolymer chains.
 The QDPC powder samples have several benefits, such as light weight (being thus convenient for storage and delivery).
 Furthermore, the powder can be dissolved once again in toluene to form a clear dispersed solution for further fabrication processes.

 Color mixing in QDPLC films

 In principle, white light can be generated by using a blue LED to excite a polymer film containing both green- and red-emission QDs.
 However, as discussed above, the light quality of QDPLC films is strongly affected by inter-dot interaction effects such as FRET.11 For this reason, the desired color cannot be ensured based on a purely theoretical consideration of the concentration required for each constituent QD.
 That is, the degree of QD aggregation in the polymer matrix must also be taken into account.
 In the present study, two experiments were performed to evaluate the effects of QD aggregation on the optical performance of QDPLC films.
-In the first experiment, a QDPLC film was prepared by mixing green- and red-emission QDs directly in a ratio of 4[thin space (1/6-em)]:[thin space (1/6-em)]1 in PMMA-co-MA and toluene.
+In the first experiment, a QDPLC film was prepared by mixing green- and red-emission QDs directly in a ratio of 4:1 in PMMA-co-MA and toluene.
 Green-emission QDPLC films and red-emission QDPLC films with the same thickness and concentration as the composite film were also prepared for comparison purposes.
 The PL spectra of the three films are shown in Fig. 4(a).
 The results clearly show that the spectrum of the composite film is strongly weighed toward the red-emission band.
 As shown in Fig. 5(a), dispersing the green- and red-emission QDs directly in the polymer/solvent solution results in the formation of nanoclusters containing both types of QD.
 As a result, the distance between the green- and red-emission QDs is very small, and hence G/R FRET occurs.
 In the second experiment, a QDPLC film was prepared by mixing green-emission QDP powder and red-emission QDP powder in the polymer/solvent suspension (see Fig. 5(b)).
 Note that the powders contained QDs with the same concentration as that used in the first experiment.
 As shown in Fig. 4(b), the PL spectrum of the composite film was found to exhibit no redshift and to closely approximate the spectra of the two constituent QDs.
 The films fabricated using the two different routes were irradiated with a UV lamp.
 The images presented in Fig. 4(c) show that the film prepared by mixing the pre-made QDP powders is much greener than that prepared by the direct mixing of green- and red-emission QDs.
 In other words, the former film has a lower G/R FRET.
 Theoretically, a dynamic interaction may occur between the MA groups on the copolymer chains and the QDs when suspended in toluene solution.
 That is, the QDs may leave one polymer chain and become trapped in another chain as a result of thermal motion during the dissolution process.
 As a result, G/R FRET may still occur in the film fabricated using the QDP powders.
 However, in the present study, this effect was not observed due to the low temperature used in the synthesis process.
 Fig. 6 presents TEM images of the QDPLC film prepared using the pre-made QDPC powders.
 It is observed that the average distance between the clusters is greater than 10 nm, and thus G/R FRET does not occur.

-Fig. 4 PL spectra of QDPLC films prepared by (a) direct mixing of as-prepared QDs and (b) mixing of pre-made QDP powders. (black line: film containing both green and red-emission QDs; green line: film containing only green-emission QDs; red line: film containing only red-emission QDs). (c) Photographs of two QDPLC films under UV irradiation.
+| Fig. 4 PL spectra of QDPLC films prepared by (a) direct mixing of as-prepared QDs and (b) mixing of pre-made QDP powders. (black line: film containing both green and red-emission QDs; green line: film containing only green-emission QDs; red line: film containing only red-emission QDs). (c) Photographs of two QDPLC films under UV irradiation. | |

-Fig. 5 Schematic illustrations showing preparation of QDPLC films by: (a) direct mixing of as-prepared QDs and (b) mixing of pre-made QDP powders.
+| Fig. 5 Schematic illustrations showing preparation of QDPLC films by: (a) direct mixing of as-prepared QDs and (b) mixing of pre-made QDP powders. | |

-Fig. 6 TEM images of green-emission QDs and red-emission QDs dispersed in PMMA-co-MA: (a) 50 K magnification and (b) 500 K magnification.
+| Fig. 6 TEM images of green-emission QDs and red-emission QDs dispersed in PMMA-co-MA: (a) 50 K magnification and (b) 500 K magnification. | |

 Electroluminescent properties of QD-based WLEDs